Azure/AzureDataLake/docs/Release_Notes/2018/2018_Spring/USQL_Release_Notes_2018_Spring.md

 U-SQL tables are backed by files.
 Each table partition is mapped to its own file, and each `INSERT` statement adds an additional file (unless a table is rebuilt with `ALTER TABLE REBUILD`).

-If the file count of a table (or set of tables) grows beyond a certain limit and the query predicate cannot eliminate files (e.g., due to too many insertions), there is a large likely-hood that the compilation times out after 25 minutes.
+If the file count of a table (or set of tables) grows beyond a certain limit and the query predicate cannot eliminate files (e.g., due to too many insertions), there is a significant likely-hood that the compilation will time out after 25 minutes.

 In previous releases, there was no limit on the number of table files read by a single job.
 In the current release, we raise the following warning if the number of table-backing files exceeds the limit of 3000 files per job: